Siberian Ingrian Finnish: Verbs

-Samples
+Sample text

 A native speaker of Siberian Ingrian Finnish tells a story.
 Ryzhkovo village, Omsk Oblast, Siberia, 2022.

 In the video, an example of speech in Siberian Ingrian Finnish, a woman says that her mother had an old Lutheran liturgical book (she called it "Jumalan kiriə") in Finnish.
 The book had a sheet with an alphabet and a picture.
-The picture was a girl, a dog, and a story.
+The picture was of a girl, a dog, and a story.
 The story was that there was no food and the dog found a piece of bread and gave it to the girl, and that the dog's name was Veikᵒ.

 All examples are shown below from Sidorkevich 2014.